Migraine can be a scourge. Many migraineurs suffer severe headaches for years and miss out on work, play and all the best in life.

 Research showed that lavender essential oil was effective in relieving migraine pain.
 Inhale the oil for 15 minutes or dab both temples with a diluted solution.

-One study showed that 150 mg of a butterbur supplement daily helped reduce the incidence of migraines.
-Some cases of liver toxicity have been reported, so talk to your physician before regularly using herbal supplements containing butterbur.
+One study showed that 150 mg of a butterbur supplement daily made migraines less frequent.
+Some cases of liver toxicity have been reported, so talk to your physician before starting herbal supplements containing butterbur.

-The evidence for feverfew is less solid than for butterbur, but it is less toxic and some patients have obtained relief with this herbal supplement.
+The evidence for feverfew supplements is less solid than for butterbur, but it is less toxic and can also work.

-An increased magnesium intake may help reduce migraine with aura and menstrual headaches.
+An higher magnesium intake may help reduce migraine with aura and menstrual headaches.

-Magnesium dicitrate is available as a supplement, and foods rich in magnesium include:
+Magnesium dicitrate is available as a supplement.
+Foods rich in magnesium include: